• HOME

 Approach

-We utilize a multi-modal (e.g., Neural, physiological, neuropsychological, behavioral, subjective) investigative framework to characterize the protective role of culture at multiple levels of analysis.
+We utilize a multi-modal (e.g., neural, physiological, neuropsychological, behavioral, subjective) investigative framework to characterize the protective role of culture at multiple levels of analysis.

 Picture